Our History

 Today, our work is in use around the world by leaders, educational institutions, and governments as new workforce programs, training paths, and policies are formed.

-Challenge Factory believes:
+What drives Challenge Factory today?

-• Wasted workforce potential is wasted impact
+• Wasted workforce potential is wasted impact.

 • The Future of Work is human.
-People are at the centre of work and technology is there to enable them
+People are at the centre of work, and technology is there to enable them.

-• Seismic shifts in human and technology-driven innovation have made change a constant in today’s workplace, and organizations now must learn how to work within this new normal
+• Seismic shifts in human and technology-driven innovation have made change a constant in today’s workplace, and organizations now must learn how to work within this new normal.

-• Business can be a force for good
+• Business can be a force for good.

 $